 Following a serious truck collision, it is not uncommon for a person to experience significant financial hardship.
 Medical bills, lost income, and other complications could become costly and place immense personal strain on an injured driver or passenger.
 An experienced truck wreck attorney could help a plaintiff recover monetary compensation.
-To learn more about Altoona truck accident damages, consider reaching out to a lawyer.
+To learn more about Altoona truck accident damages, consider reaching out to a truck accident lawyer.

 Economic damages are damages that can be calculated.
 These include medical bills and other types of care, such as assistive devices, the future need for wheelchairs, the future need for ramps to be put into their homes and placed in their homes for wheelchair access.